darwingr/workit/DESIGN.md

-Equipment
+### Equipment

 Any standard or IoT (internet of things) equipment or station involved in an exercise.

-	Relationships?
-		has or belongs to an exercise?
+- has or belongs to an exercise?

-Workout
+### Workout

 (is the actual event as it took place which follows a routine)

 Tracks workout metrics as they become trackable (and part of a routine or exercise?).

-	has :exercises through :routine
+- has :exercises through :routine

-WorkVolume
+### WorkVolume

 This may(should) be so prevalent that having its own class to encapsulate the behaviour seems warranted.

-Routine
+### Routine

 (is the pre-determined exercises to done in a workout)

 Each returns a total expected work volume, weekly increase should not be > %10 (business logic) to avoid burnout (references not yet provided).

-Exercise
+### Exercise

 Each returns a work volume,
 weekly increase should not be > %10 (business logic).

 - muscle groups (+ a coefficient by primary/secondary affected?)

-Set
+### Set

-Rep
+### Rep

-GymAdmin $$$
+### GymAdmin $$$

 These are maintainers and owners of gym establishments and equipment.
-	* They are primary stakeholders (among others) to any business value from such a service as this one.
+\* They are primary stakeholders (among others) to any business value from such a service as this one.

-Buddy
+### Buddy

 Tracks related users that may share a workout or routine.

-User
+### User

 Tracks data (improvements) accross all exercises for an individual.

-	has many exercises
+- has many exercises
-	has many routines
+- has many routines
-	has many workouts
+- has many workouts
-	has many work_volumes
+- has many work_volumes